Journalists and Harassment

 - 22% of female journalists report having experienced physical sexual harassment.

 It is important to note that these numbers are drawn from convenience samples rather than through random sampling methods.
-This might imply some inaccuracy in rates reported, making them higher (if journalists who have experienced harassment are unwilling or unable to share their experiences) or lower (if journalists who have experienced harassment are coming forward to share their experiences).
-However, it is reassuring that data is consistent across studies, and consistent with statistics regarding workplace harassment more broadly.
+Such sampling methods may result in inaccuracy, either making rates higher (if journalists who have experienced harassment are coming forward to share their experiences) or lower (if journalists who have experienced harassment are unwilling or unable to share their experiences).

 Who harasses journalists?

 According to Parker (2015) among journalists who reported experiencing occupational intimidation:

 - 17% were intimidated by a person in the local community

 - 13% were intimidated by an unknown person(s)